How to Stop Pacifier Dependency

 Toddlers suck their thumbs for various reasons, but mainly it is because they need to feel emotionally secure.
 The sucking motion calms and pacifies them, giving them a sense of peace and safety.

-To a baby, giving up the thumb (or bink) can be a horrifying transition.
+To a toddler, giving up the thumb (or bink) can be a horrifying transition.
 No longer is there a way for them to self-soothe when their anxiety creeps high (unless you teach them a new way or offer a substitute to the thumb or pacifier).

 1. Discourage Thumb Sucking in Public